company website

 I just took a look at a local shop, with all of the content that they worked so hard to take pictures and post beautiful food photos to their Facebook page.

 Then I went to their website.
 It’s great that they had a pro make their site.
-But it would be much more meaningful and personalized if the website creator took the existing content if it looks good, directly from the Facebook page, and brought that same homespun vibe to the website by sharing the carefully crafted content in that spot.
+But it would be much more meaningful and personalized if the website creator took the existing content if it looks good, directly from the Facebook page, and brought that same homespun vibe to the website by sharing the carefully crafted content on their site as well.

 You would also create brand recognizability by doing that.